-The ADE7753 also includes an on-chip temperature sensor.
+There is an on-chip temperature sensor.
 A temperature measurement can be made by setting Bit 5 in the mode register.
-When Bit 5 is set logic high in the mode register, the ADE7753 initiates a temperature measurement on the next zero crossing.
+When Bit 5 is set logic high in the mode register, the ADE7763 initiates a temperature measurement of the next zero crossing.
 When the zero crossing on Channel 2 is detected, the voltage output from the temperature sensing circuit is connected to ADC1 (Channel 1) for digitizing.
-The resulting code is processed and placed in the temperature register (TEMP[7:0]) approximately 26 μs later (96/CLKIN seconds).
-If enabled in the interrupt enable register (Bit 5), the IRQ output goes active low when the temperature conversion is finished.
+The resulting code is processed and placed in the temperature register (TEMP[7:0]) approximately 26 μ s later (24 CLKIN/4 cycles).
+If enabled in the interrupt enable register (Bit 5), the $\overline{\rm IRQ}$ output will go active low when the temperature conversion is finished.

-The contents of the temperature register are signed (twos complement) with a resolution of approximately 1.5 LSB/°C. The temperature register produces a code of 0x00 when the ambient temperature is approximately -25° C. The temperature measurement is uncalibrated in the ADE7753 and has an offset tolerance as high as $\pm 25^{\circ}$ C.
+The contents of the temperature register are signed (twos complement) with a resolution of approximately 1.5 LSB/°C. The temperature register produces a code of 0x00 when the ambient temperature is approximately -25°C. The temperature measurement is uncalibrated in the ADE7763 and might have an offset tolerance as high as ± 25 °C.

-ADE7753 ANALOG-TO-DIGITAL CONVERSION
+ANALOG-TO-DIGITAL CONVERSION

-The analog-to-digital conversion in the ADE7753 is carried out using two second-order Σ - Δ ADCs.
-For simplicity, the block diagram in Figure 47 shows a first-order Σ - Δ ADC.
-The converter is made up of the Σ - Δ modulator and the digital low-pass filter.
+The analog-to-digital conversion is carried out using two second-order $\Sigma\text{-}\Delta$ ADCs.
+For simplicity, the block diagram in Figure 39 shows a first-order $\Sigma\text{-}\Delta$ ADC.
+The converter comprises two parts: the $\Sigma\text{-}\Delta$ modulator and the digital low-pass filter.